Marc-Bernard-Tools/MBT-Icon-Browser/README.md

 # MBT Icon Browser

-Query, Display, and Download Icons Available in SAP GUI
+Query, display, and download icons available in SAP GUI

 ### EVERYTHING IS VERY MUCH IN PROGRESS HERE
 ### WE SUGGEST TO WAIT UNTIL THE OFFICIAL LAUNCH